-• Any suspicious activities or concerns with any transaction within the Financial Report, the Treasurer shall forthwith, notify the President and/or the Finance Committee.
+Any suspicious activities or concerns with any transaction within the Financial Report, the Treasurer shall forthwith, notify the President and VP Ops

 ARTICLE 2: REGISTRATION

 All girls must register within their age group.
 Notwithstanding, the Sault Female Hockey Association Executive may authorize a girl to move up one division when there is either insufficient registration in the higher division or the player's skill level is deemed to be vastly superior.